knight22-21/spam-classification/README.md

 ## 1. Introduction

 In this project, we developed a spam classifier using the Naive Bayes algorithm and deployed it as a web application.
-The objective was to create an effective model for identifying spam emails, which can be integrated into email systems to filter out unwanted messages and enhance user experience.
+The objective was to create an effective model for identifying spam texts, which can be integrated into email systems to filter out unwanted messages and enhance user experience.

 ## 2. Objectives